mariorauh/Metagenomic-Data-Collection/README.md

-# Metagenomic-Data-Collection
+# Metagenomic-Metadata-Collection

 Here, we offer you different tools to download, process, and analyze metagenomic metadata.
 Please check below, to see what the different tools can be used for in more detail.
-For Metadata Collection from [MG-Rast](https://www.mg-rast.org/) it is possible to use the [GenerateMetadataFile.py](#Metagenomic-Data-Collection).
+For Metadata Collection from [MG-Rast](https://www.mg-rast.org/) it is possible to use the [GenerateMetadataFile.py](#Metagenomic-Metadata-Collection).
 For elimination of duplicates, we offer the [CSV_Check.py](#CSV-Checker).
 In order to get an overview over the metadata, the usage of [DataAnalysis.py](#Data-Analysis) is recommended.

 ## Metagenomic Data Collection